-- 49. The Municipality may, for the purposes of collecting refuse, require the owner to install a refuse receptacle on a property and require the refuse receptacle to- - (a) be of sufficient size to accommodate the refuse generated from the property for one week; - 2.(b) be located adjacent to a public street, or in a position which will provide acceptable access to a refuse collection vehicle; - (c) be designed in a manner that is architecturally compatible with the other structures on the property and will screen refuse bins from public view; and - (d) to comply with any other conditions or standard requirements that the Municipality may impose relating to access, health, pollution control, recycling, safety or aesthetics.
+- 51. The Municipality may, for the purposes of collecting refuse, require the owner to install a refuse receptacle on a property which- - (a) is of sufficient size to accommodate the refuse generated from the property for one week; - (b) is located adjacent to a public street, or in a position which will provide acceptable access to a refuse collection vehicle; - (c) is designed in a manner that is architecturally compatible with the other structures on the property and will screen refuse bins from public view; and - (d) complies with any other conditions or standard requirements that the Municipality may impose relating to access, health, pollution control, recycling, safety or aesthetics.